jordandixit/design-system/template/component-spec.md

 You are a senior Design System Engineer working with a Figma MCP connection.

-Your task is to generate a COMPLETE and STRICT component specification using the template:
+Your task is to generate a COMPLETE and STRICT component specification.

-template/component-prompt.md
+## INPUT

-and the Figma MCP Link :
+* Figma MCP Link: [PASTE LINK HERE]
-[Figma MCP Link]
+* Component name: [COMPONENT_NAME]

+---

 ## IMPORTANT